oitofelix/qdot-8086/index.md

 that must evaluate to a boolean value.
-The `[value]` expression is evaluated, if given, then each of `condition_0`...`condition_n` are evaluated in sequence until one of them evaluates to `?TRUE`, in which case its correspondent sub-block is executed.
+The `[value]` expression is evaluated, if given, then each of `condition_0`...`condition_n` are evaluated in sequence until one of them evaluates to `?TRUE`, in which case its corresponding sub-block is executed.
 If no expression evaluates to `?TRUE`, the `?default` sub-block is executed, in case there is one, otherwise no code is executed.
 There is no need for some form of break statement as in _C_ because there is no